-a suffix used to form abstract nouns expressing state or condition: jollity; civility; Latinity.
+a suffix used to form abstract nouns expressing state, condition, or quality: jollity; civility; Latinity; variability.

 Origin of -ity

 Variant of -itie,Middle English -ite<Old French <Latin -itāt- (stem of -itās); in many words representing Latin -itās directly

 Dictionary.com Unabridged Based on the Random House Unabridged Dictionary, © Random House, Inc. 2023

 Absurd′ity, Absurd′ness, the quality of being absurd: anything absurd.

 Account′ableness, Accountabil′ity, liability to give account, responsibility to fulfil obligations.

 Acrid′ity, Ac′ridness, quality of being acrid: a sharp, bitter taste.